 Share your knowledge

-In preparation for locally produced theatre events, often the need for sewers, carpenters, designers and countless other skills are needed.
+In preparation for locally produced theatre events, often sewers, carpenters, designers and countless other skills are needed.
 A volunteer can offer to be a resource of information or actually have hands-on involvement.
 Audition or volunteer to be part of a play, or perhaps you'd like to lend a hand with costume sewing or design, set decoration, lighting, props, or sound.

 Perhaps you have a product or service that is needed in a theatre production.
 Donations of costumes, jewellery and antique furniture or props are always appreciated.
 Maybe you have the means to offer financial support by making a cash donation.